'We are officially hostages.' How the Israeli kibbutz of Nir Oz embodied Hamas hostage strategy

 As the Barad family's safe room filled with smoke, two adolescent brothers were frantically messaging their mother in a nearby kibbutz.
 It was dawn after a rare night out for Renana Gome Yaacov, who trusted her 16-year-old son to be responsible for his 12-year-old brother.

-Her ex-husband and his girlfriend lived within a few hundred meters (yards), she reasoned, so the boys could get help if an emergency arose.
+Her ex-husband and his girlfriend lived within a few hundred meters, she reasoned, so the boys could get help if an emergency arose.
 Then the alarms sounded across the area.

 Around 8:10 a.m., one of the boys called in a whisper: The gunmen were in the house.
 A few minutes later, another call: Their father had been shot.

-Still on the open phone line, she heard the safe room door burst open, with voices shouting in Arabic, which she does not understand.
+Still on the open phone line, she heard the safe room door burst open, with voices shouting in Arabic, which she didn't understand.
 Her younger son tried to reason with the men.

 "Some people will probably never know what happened to their dear ones," she said, reflecting on the overheard conversation.
 "I heard it live."

-Note: A previous version of this story corrected the number of hostages freed during the truce by militants to 105, not 110.